If you’re trying to find the best ways to analyze customer reviews, you’ve come to the right place.

 - Good reviews are a great source of organic exposure and are likely to drive increased sales.

-- Text analysis of reviews can help organizations better understand their customers – including their preferences, expectations, complaints and opinions.
+- Text analysis of reviews can help organizations better understand their customers – generating customer insights concerning their preferences, expectations, complaints and opinions.

 Why do customer reviews matter?